 |

-Using a test lamp connected to ground, check terminal 16 of the power supply of the diagnostic block.
+Using a test lamp connected to ground, check terminal 16 of the diagnostic connector power supply.

 |